janolestein/RideTrackerMobDev/README.md

 It also uses OSMDroid as a Map Service.

 Thoroughly tested with unit and integration Tests using Mockito and Espresso.
-Build with the MVVM Pattern und the Rooms Database API.
+Build with the MVVM Pattern and the Rooms Database API.

 ## UI Screenshots
 <img src="example-pics/Screenshot_20240811_175318_RideTrackerMobDev.jpg" width="300">